 To avoid conflict with other park visitors and monument resources, horses and other pack animals are prohibited from picnic areas, the Group Use Area, the Backcountry Camping sites, all trails, the Interdune Boardwalk and the Co-Use area.

 Additionally, horses and other pack animals may not be ridden on any roadway including sand packed roads.
 Most of these areas are identified on the Dunes Drive map on the back of the permit.

 Riding is permitted only during normal operating hours.
 No overnight camping with stock animals is allowed.
 Horses are not permitted in the monument during missile tests even for tests where Dunes Drive is open to the public.

-Pets, such as dogs, accompanying riders must be on a leash no longer than six feet (2 m), and under physical control at all times.
+Pets. such as dogs, accompanying riders must be on a leash no longer than six feet (2 m), and under physical control at all times.
 Animals and pets, like humans, should leave only footprints.
-Leave No Trace.